Moneyholic Society

 No. I am not opposed to food stamps.
 I just don’t take them for myself.

-Neither do I take government assistance, and usually not organized do-goodism.
-If somebody is paid to help me, I don’t want their help.
+don’t want their help.
 If they are volunteers, I will take their help.
 The whole philosophy of living this way is to receive what is freely given, from the heart.
 I want all my human contacts to be sincere, with no motivation but the motivation of giving itself.
 It’s about being real.
 I prefer to go hungry than to recieve food not given freely.

 8. How long do you plan to live this way?